cytomine/cytomine/docs/src/dev-guide/algorithms/task/execution.md

 ### Local Mode

-In this mode the app-engine shares data with the task scheduled in k3s using volumes to optimize data sharing speed, the task reads and writes directly from app-engine storage shared directory.
+In this mode the app-engine shares data with the task scheduled in k3s using volumes to optimize data sharing speed, the task reads and writes directly from app-engine [storage](/dev-guide/algorithms/task/#storage).

-To enable this mode make these entries in the docker compose yaml file :
+To enable this mode make these entries in the docker compose yaml file in [`cytomine/compose.yml`](https://github.com/cytomine/cytomine/blob/main/compose.yaml):

 ::: warning
 Make sure all four paths matching otherwise the data sharing fails.